kanidm/kanidm/book/src/developers/designs/credential-update.rst

 credential update session while an existing session exists is rejected until the previous session is committed or timed out.

-The credential update session can be rejected by the user, canceling it's progress.
+The credential update session can be rejected by the user, canceling its progress.

 A credential update session IS tied to a single server, similar to authentication.